2025-2026 US Market Research

 Subaru

-AWD specialists — mild hybrids only, for now
+AWD specialists — now true hybrids for 2026, plus top safety marks

 8.7 inClearance